How to Say "to relate" in Spanish

 Ella siempre me cuenta historias fascinantes de su viaje.

-She always relates fascinating stories from her trip.
+She always relates/tells me fascinating stories about her trip.

 Te voy a contar un secreto, pero prométeme no decírselo a nadie.